dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-instance/02-sentinel-promotion.md

 $> redis-server sentinel.conf --sentinel
 ```

-Once the Sentinel instance and the Sentinel-managed Redis instance are running, it is important to confirm that the applications connect to them with the proper client.
+Once the Sentinel instance and the Sentinel-managed Redis instance (in this case the source Redis instance) are running, it is important to confirm that the applications connect to them with the proper client.
 Take the [go-redis](https://github.com/redis/go-redis) library as an example:

 ```go